steveholt55/PokemonTypeCalculator/README.md

 # PokemonTypeCalculator

-### Pokemon Type Effectiveness Calculator to learn SwiftUI
+### Pokemon Type Effectiveness Calculator using SwiftUI

 Data using the [PokemonAPI](https://pokeapi.co/)